O11WL1D/16_bit_computer/README.md

+1/22/2021

+When It comes time to integrate all of my designs, I think that it may help if I reduced all of the connections to the more efficient form that
+I implemented with the ram module; i.e. putting a range which represents the connections in a multisim wire.

 1/16/2021
 I have been experimenting with excel as a more efficient means of datasheet analysis.
 Currently I am attempting to analyze the intractability of IC’s; that is if their electrical minimums and maximums are in range of each other.
 The current method I am using is ineffective for creating pivot tables, so I will be looking into how to make a pivot table with excel’s built in pivot table functionality.